ivpn/ivpn.net/src/content/pages/knowledgebase/general/quantum-resistant-vpn-connections.md

 ### Key Encapsulation Mechanism (KEM)

 The Key Encapsulation Mechanism (KEM) is a cryptographic primitive used to securely exchange keys between two parties over an insecure channel.
-KEMs are designed to provide a level of security that is resistant to attacks from quantum computers.
+Post-quantum KEMs are designed to provide a level of security that is resistant to attacks from quantum computers.

 In a VPN connection, the key exchange process is a crucial step in establishing a secure communication channel between the client and server.
 Traditional key exchange methods, such as Diffie-Hellman (DH) and Elliptic Curve Diffie-Hellman (ECDH), are vulnerable to attacks by quantum computers through Shor's algorithm.